Treasury and Payments

 There remains a gap between the digital and real-time nature of the retail experience and the operational reality of treasury.
 Fragmentation, manual and slow movement of funds and batch processes remain major sources of inefficiency.
 Moreover, emerging markets, home to the highest numbers of Millennials and Gen-Zs, are where the shift to digital payments has been most dramatic, making the gap between the retail and business experience even more pronounced.

-With 70% of Millennials now making business-to-business decisions, change must come.
-Future-ready strategies need to be built around digital, straight-through processing and reconciliation which is seamless and real-time.7
+With 70% of Millennials now making business-to-business decisions, future-ready strategies need to be built around digital, straight-through processing and reconciliation which is seamless and real-time.7

 The payments revolution is part of a business’ journey of transformation, and companies will adapt their models, perhaps several times along the way.